exyi/coberec/docs/thesis/approaches.md

 # Approaches to reducing boilerplate code

-As we suggested in the introduction, people came up with plenty of approaches for reducing boilerplate code.
+As we suggested in the introduction, people came up with plenty of approaches to avoid writing boilerplate code.
 In this chapter, we will explore some of them.
-It is important to keep the alternatives in mind to choose the right one for a given situation.
+It is crucial to keep the alternatives in mind to choose the right one for a given situation.
-Moreover, we will see many good idea that we reuse in our work.
+Moreover, we will see many good ideas that we reuse in our work.

 ## .NET Reflection

 .NET has an API for runtime type introspection.
-Not only does it support listing the type members and their metadata, we can also invoke them.
+Not only does it support listing the type members and their metadata, but we can also invoke them.
 Many .NET libraries rely on custom attributes or naming conventions to automatically discover types, invoke methods on them or list object properties for serialization or pretty-printing.

-Common application is automatic dependency injection.
+Typical application is automatic dependency injection.
-An example might be the [Scrutor library](https://github.com/khellang/Scrutor), which automatically registers types into ASP.NET Core service collection.
+An example might be the [Scrutor library](https://github.com/khellang/Scrutor), which automatically registers types into the ASP.NET Core service collection.
-It scans specified assembly for classes based on implemented interfaces, naming conventions or similar constraint.
+It scans the specified assembly for classes implementing particular interfaces, naming conventions or similar constraint.
-The classes are registered into the ASP.NET Core collection, which in turn creates instances while automatically resolving dependencies specified in the service constructor.
+The discovered classes are registered into the service collection, which in turn creates instances of them.
+The services may have dependencies - the constructor may need other services in the parameters.
+The dependency injection framework automatically resolves such dependencies; again, by using Reflection.

-All of this reduces boilerplate code that would be only initializing the service classes and it is very easy to use.
+All of this reduces boilerplate code that would be only initializing the service classes, and it is straightforward to use.
 Of course, there are costs:

-* **transparency**: We cannot easily look at the code to see why wrong service is created.
+* **transparency**: We cannot just look at the code to see why it creates an unexpected service.
 It is also hard to debug, since it is not our code that is being executed.
-* **startup performance**: Reflection is quite slow and we have to all the type information for types that may not even be needed.
+* **startup performance**: Reflection is quite slow, and we force the runtime into loading all metadata for types that may not be needed.
-* **throughput performance**: Reflection is very slow when we get to invoke a lot methods using it.
-For example, using Reflection for serialization into JSON would be prohibitively expensive, while creating few instances of service classes is probably fine.
+* **throughput performance**: Reflection is slow when we get to invoke many methods.
+For example, using Reflection for serializing an object into JSON would be prohibitively expensive, while creating few instances of service classes is probably fine.

 ## Linq.Expressions + Reflection.Emit

-In .NET, it is not only possible to use existing types and methods using Reflection, we can also create new methods and new implementation of interfaces.
+In .NET, it is not only possible to use existing types and methods using Reflection, but we can also create new methods and new implementation of interfaces.
-The technique of code generation of very often used to improve throughput when using Reflection.
+The technique of code generation of very often used to make the code run faster when using Reflection.
 Probably all serializers use it to achieve reasonable performance.

 > As a side note, it is also possible to inspect the bytecode of existing methods.
-> The [Jil JSON serializer](https://github.com/kevin-montrose/Jil) uses it to determine the order of fields in memory, as it is a little bit faster to access them in the same order.
+> The [Jil JSON serializer](https://github.com/kevin-montrose/Jil) uses it to determine the order of fields in memory, as it is a little bit faster to access them in this order.
 > See [Jil: Optimizing Member Access Order](https://github.com/kevin-montrose/Jil#optimizing-member-access-order) for more details.

-We do not have to emit IL instructions manually, which would be quite cumbersome.
+We do not have to emit IL instructions manually, which is quite cumbersome.
-.NET provides a very good abstraction called Linq Expression.
+.NET provides an excellent abstraction called Linq Expressions.
-It is an abstract tree, semantically similar to the C# language, so the API to create the code is very accessible to C# developers.
+It is an abstract tree semantically similar to C#, so the API is very accessible to C# developers.
 See the documentation of the [`System.Linq.Expressions.Expression` class](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?view=netframework-4.7.2) for more details on the API.

-Combined with System.Reflection.Emit, we can even define new implementation of interfaces.
+When combined with System.Reflection.Emit, we can even define new types, implement interfaces or override virtual methods.
 This is sometimes used to automatically declare decorators for services for tracing, logging and similar tasks.
-Interesting usage comes from a library Refit that utilizes it to make writing API clients easier.
+Refit, a library that makes writing API clients easier, uses Reflection Emit in a bit unusual way.
-The user only declares an interface annotated with an URL and Refit automatically implements with code making the request.
+The user only declares an interface annotated with an URL and Refit automatically implements it with a class that makes the requests.

 ```csharp
 public interface IGitHubApi